aarons-talks/2017-12-04-KubeCon-North-America-2017/README.md

 - The [Fluentd logging driver](https://docs.docker.com/engine/admin/logging/fluentd/) runs as a sidecar, and your app is configured to send logs to `localhost`
 - A metrics system you may have runs as a sidecar, and your app sends metrics to `localhost`

+# Record your configuration

+Kubernetes provides a [declarative API](https://en.wikipedia.org/wiki/Declarative_programming) that allows you to tell it the _end state_ in which you want your app to be, without telling it how to get there.
+The logic that Kubernetes follows internally to change the state of the cluster from where it is to that end state is called _reconciliation_.

+You should always keep the **latest working copy** of your application checked into your source repository (i.e. Github) so that you can always submit it to Kubernetes to get your app into a good state.

+Express your app as a [Helm](https://helm.sh/) chart, so that you are a simple `helm install` away from bringing your app to a good, working state.

+# Ask for the least

+Similar to the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), you should always ask Kubernetes for the fewest resources that your app needs to run properly.
+Leave the rest for Kubernetes to manage for you.

+Here are some examples of resources that you should ask the least from Kubernetes:

+- RBAC permissions
+- Containers in a single pod
+- CPU shares or memory
+- Disk space (i.e. in a `PersistentVolumeClaim`)

+# Build on the shoulders of giants

+The Kubernetes API abstracts away a lot of valuable functionality that is _hard to get right_.
+This functionality is built by smart people, and tested very thoroughly.
+Always try to use the Kubernetes API first before you build something from scratch.

+If you can't, look to the cloud native ecosystem.
+It has a large-and-growing number of high quality software projects that your app can benefit from.

+Finally, if you can't find exactly what you need, pick the next best thing and build atop that (and open source _that_ if you can!)

+We as a community should strive to follow the [don't repeat yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle, and this is how we do it.